UKCloud/documentation/articles/vmware/vmw-sco-vls.md

 ### Payment options

-VLS is charged per point consumed.
 There are two payment options available for VLS.

 Payment option | Description | Benefits
 ---------------|-------------|---------